em3ndez/tiny-web-server/README.md

 # TinyWeb

-A tiny web and socket server that depends only on JDK 21+ classes and are in a single source file: `TinyWeb.java`
+A tiny web and socket server that depends only on JDK 21+ classes and are in a single source file: `TinyWeb.java`.
+Just a fun pair-programmed project, really.
+Use for small web/medium applications - perhaps not on the public web.

 ## License